On triple intersections of three families of unit circles: Introduction

 \section{Introduction}

 In this paper we re-examine the following problem.
 Let $p_1,p_2,p_3$ be three distinct points in the plane, and, for $i=1,2,3$, let $\C_i$ be a family of $n$ unit circles that pass through $p_i$.
 The goal is to obtain an upper bound on the number of \emph{triple points}, which are points that are incident to a circle of each family.
 See Figures \ref{triples} and \ref{setups}(a) for an illustration.
 Recently, Elekes et al.~\cite{ESSz} have shown that the number of such points is $O(n^{2-\eta})$, for some constant parameter $\eta>0$ (that they did not make concrete); by this they settled a conjecture of Sz\'ekely (see \cite[Conjecture 3.41]{El}), stipulating that this number should be $o(n^2)$.
+The problem is well motivated in~\cite{ESSz}, because it yields a combinatorial distinction between unit circles and lines.
+That is, there exist three families of lines passing through three respective points, which determine $\Theta(n^2)$ triple points, in contrast with the smaller bound of $o(n^{2})$ for unit circles.

-Using a different technique, which appears to be simpler than the one in~\cite{ESSz}, we improve the earlier bound, showing that the number of triple points is $O(n^{11/6})$.
+Using a different technique, which appears to be simpler than the one in~\cite{ESSz}, we establish the following improved bound. \begin{thm} Let $p_1,p_2,p_3$ be three distinct points in the plane, and, for $i=1,2,3$, let $\C_i$ be a family of $n$ unit circles that pass through $p_i$.
+Then the number of points incident to a circle of each family is $O(n^{11/6})$. \end{thm}

-The specific problem studied in this paper can be viewed as a special instance of a more general setup, which has been studied by Elekes and R\'onyai~\cite{ER00} and by Elekes and Szab\'o~\cite{ESz} (see also~\cite{El}).
+The specific problem studied in this paper can be viewed as a special instance of a more general setup, which has been studied by Elekes and R\'onyai~\cite{ER00} and by Elekes and Szab\'o~\cite{ESz} (see also~\cite{El,ESSz}).
 From a high-level point of view the setup is as follows.
 We have three sets $A$, $B$, $C$, each of $n$ real numbers, and we have a trivariate real polynomial $F$ of some constant degree $d$.
 Let $Z(F)$ denote the subset of $A\times B\times C$ where $F$ vanishes.
-The goal is to show that, unless $F$ and $A$, $B$, $C$ have some very special structure, $|Z(F)|$ is subquadratic.
+The claim is that, unless $F$ and $A$, $B$, $C$ have some very special structure, $|Z(F)|$ is subquadratic.
 (For a simple example where $|Z(F)|$ is quadratic in $n$, consider the case where $F(x,y,z)=x+y-z$, and where $A=B=C=\{1,2,\ldots,n\}$.)